 Leading Companies in 4IR Technology Rely on IEEE

-As the world’s largest technical organization, IEEE publishes more than 30 percent of the world’s current literature on electrical engineering, electronics and computer science through its online research platform, the IEEE Xplore digital library.
+As the world’s largest technical professional organization, IEEE publishes more than 30 percent of the world’s current literature on electrical engineering, electronics and computer science through its online research platform, the IEEE Xplore Digital Library.

 Today’s most innovative companies rely on high quality, peer-reviewed technical content from IEEE to advance their 4IR initiatives.
 The top 20 4IR patent applicants at the European Patent Office from 2011 to 2016 include 4IR pioneers such as Sony, LG, Samsung, Google, and Intel—a majority of these companies are IEEE subscribers (European Patent Office).
 Patents filed in the United States follow a similar trend.
 In fact, a recent study shows that IEEE is cited more in U.S. patents related to several key 4IR technologies than any other publisher (1790 Analytics LLC).

 The Internet of Things enables ordinary objects such as TVs and thermostats to use the Internet to become smarter.
 This allows them to collect data and connect to other devices to make everyday tasks easier and more efficient.
 By 2025, the World Economic Forum estimates 26-30 billion devices in the home and workplace will be connected to the Internet, and equipped with sensors, processors and embedded software.
 Of all 4IR technologies, IoT is set to have the most impact on industries in the future, as most devices will soon be able to collect or process data.